Do I need planning permission?

 Garages, sheds and other outbuildings

-Outbuildings such as sheds, garages, greenhouses and some other structures are also considered to be permitted development.
+Outbuildings such as sheds, garages, greenhouses and some other structures like garden rooms are also considered to be permitted development.
 You can build a garage or outbuilding on your property without planning permission as long as it’s of a reasonable size – no higher than 4 metres.
 Do bear in mind though that outbuildings cannot take up more than half of the land around the original property.
-There are as always exceptions where planning permission is necessary so contact your Local Planning Authority or visit the Planning Portal for further details of planning exemptions for outbuildings
+There are always exceptions so contact your Local Planning Authority or visit the Planning Portal for further details of planning exemptions for outbuildings.

 Paving over the front garden